Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2IntegrationRuntime.md

 ```

 ### -VNetId
-The ID of the VNet which the integration runtime will join.
+The ID of the VNet that the integration runtime joins.

 ```yaml
 Type: String